De libero arbitrio voluntatis: Influence

 From the year 411 onwards, Augustine became involved in a fierce dispute with the British monk Pelagius, who taught that it was possible to lead a good life and achieve salvation purely through the correct use of free will, without any direct assistance from God.
 In his work De natura, Pelagius had quoted from De libero arbitrio in support of this doctrine.
 By this time, however, Augustine had come to see divine grace as central to his theology, and believed Pelagius's views to be incompatible with his own.
 In De natura et gratia, therefore, he claimed that Pelagius had quoted him out of context, and attempted to clarify his meaning.
 In a later work, Retractationes, written around 427, he again insisted that certain quotes pulled by Pelagius from De libero arbitrio were being misinterpreted:

 In these and similar statements which I made, I did not allude explicitly to the grace of God, since this was not the subject of the inquiry; thus the Pelagians suppose, or may suppose, that I was in agreement with their views.
 But they think this in vain ...
 Unless the will is freed by the grace of God from the bondage through which it has become a slave of sin ... mortal men cannot live rightly and piously.

 Modern scholars are unconvinced by Augustine's claim that the argument of De libero arbitrio is consistent with his later writings, finding that the work does bear strong resemblances to Pelagian doctrine.
 On the other hand, there are occasional hints within it of some of the ideas about grace which would eventually come to play a much greater role in Augustinian thought.

 Thomas Aquinas, writing in the 13th century, was heavily influenced by Augustine's political philosophy.
-Thomas's discussion of "the power of human law" in his Summa Theologica contains several quotes from Book One of De libero arbitrio, including: "A law that is not just, seems to be no law at all."
+Aquinas' discussion of "the power of human law" in his Summa Theologica contains several quotes from Book One of De libero arbitrio, including: "A law that is not just, seems to be no law at all."